 For SMAs that are in the research and development phase at Bioventix's customers, there is a risk of technical failure.
 This can occur as assays fail to perform with the desired precision.
-Failure can also arise when external "field trials" at hospitals using prototype assays identify patient samples that give erroneous results.
+Failure can also arise when external "field trials" in clinical settings using prototype assays identify patient samples that give erroneous results.